 This year’s climate outlook and increased rainfall will have a direct impact on a range of areas including the level of mosquito activity.
-During spring and summer we expect to see an increased level of mosquito activity across all of City of Salisbury’s suburbs, especially those in close proximity to the coastal environments, brackish water catchments and local stormwater catchments.
-For more information click here.
+During spring and summer, we expect to see an increased level of mosquito activity across all of the City of Salisbury’s suburbs, especially those in close proximity to the coastal environments, brackish water catchments and local stormwater catchments.
+Find out more here.

 - Mosquitoes breed in calm water.
 One small pool of water may produce thousands of mosquitoes each week.